 When it comes to tortoises, the Russian Tortoise is the species best suited to a colder climate.
-The Russian Tortoise, part of the Testudo family, is known for its resilience and can hibernate in winter, aiding its resistance to colder climates.
+The Russian Tortoise, part of the Testudo family, is known for its resilience and can hibernate in winter, aiding its resistance to the cold.

 Can Tortoises Tolerate Colder Climates?